Frequently Asked Questions

 How long has Song Shop been around and how many songs have you written for it?

 I started Song Shop in the summer of 2008.
 We’ve opened it around four times in a limited capacity.
 I started with a very small amount of songs, but soon realized I was able to actually write hundreds of songs per “wave” (we call each opening of Song Shop a wave).
 All together, we’ve sent out over way over a thousand songs.
 This last 2010 wave was the biggest one yet, with between 600-700 in this group alone.
+Actually at this point I’ve kinda lost count but it’s between 3 and 5 thousand.

 What gave you the idea for Song Shop?